Civil 3D Resources

-Civil 3D is a software tool that will be used in road survey, design and construction projects for the B.C.
+Civil 3D is the primary software application now being used in road survey, design and construction projects for the B.C.
 Ministry of Transportation and Infrastructure.

-The ministry’s Civil 3D project team has been working closely with internal and external stakeholders with the goal of moving to Civil 3D for the ministry’s survey, design and construction processes and the eventual retirement of the CAiCE software package.
+The ministry’s Civil 3D project team has been working closely with internal and external stakeholders in moving to Civil 3D and retiring CAiCE.

 An initial Civil 3D technical package was delivered in July 2016.
-This package included a customization component and a documentation component:
+The package contains customization and documentation components including:

 - Documentation for usage and installation of the customization components

 - Documentation for project delivery and project organization requirements

 This package has now undergone three major revisions and is specifically designed to support requirements outlined in the BC Supplement to TAC (see related links).

 A provisional Section 1280 Civil 3D Terms of Reference (TOR) for the BC Supplement to TAC was prepared for initial release and has now had two revisions.
 This document is now at version 3.0 and includes guidelines for project organization, including folder structure, file naming and delivery requirements.
 For the 4.0 version of the technical package, the TOR has not been updated but supporting reference files have been updated.